christophd/christophd.github.io/_posts/2020-03-20-introducing-yaks.md

 # What is "YAKS"?

-YAKS is a test automation platform to run your tests as Cloud-Native resources.
+YAKS is an Open Source test automation platform to run your tests as Cloud-Native resources.
 This means it runs natively on [Kubernetes](https://kubernetes.io/) and [OpenShift](https://www.openshift.com/) and is specifically designed to verify your serverless and Microservice components.

-The tests that you write with YAKS follow the BDD (Behavior Driven Development) concepts so you can run any [Gherkin](https://cucumber.io/docs/gherkin/reference/) (Given-When-Then) feature file as Pod in your cluster.
+The tests that you write with YAKS follow the BDD (Behavior Driven Development) concepts so you can run [Gherkin](https://cucumber.io/docs/gherkin/reference/) (Given-When-Then) feature files as Pod in your cluster.

 YAKS provides a specific operator that leverages the Operator SDK to perform operations on Kubernetes resources.
-Each time you provide a test as a [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) the operator takes care on preparing the JVM test runtime and executes the test as a Pod in the cluster.
+Each time you provide a test as a [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) the operator takes care on preparing a JVM test runtime and executes the test as a Pod in the cluster.

-The test framework also brings a set of ready-to-use [Cucumber](https://cucumber.io/) steps so you can just start writing your feature files and run them.
+The test framework also brings a set of ready-to-use [Cucumber](https://cucumber.io/) steps so you can just start writing your feature files and run them to verify your deployed services.

 ## Why would you want to do that?